Dulles Corridor Metrorail Project (Silver Line)

 The Dulles Corridor Metrorail Project is a new 23-mile extension of the current Metrorail system, branching from the Orange Line's East Falls Church Station in Arlington, Virginia to the Washington Dulles International Airport and west to eastern Loudoun County.
 The project added 11 stations, and it includes the construction of a new rail yard on Dulles Airport property and procurement of 128 railcars.
 Upon completion of the project, operation will be transferred to the Washington Metropolitan Area Transit Authority (WMATA).

-Phase 1 of the project runs 12 miles from East Falls Church to Wiehle Avenue in Reston, Virginia.
+Phase 1 of the project ran 12 miles from East Falls Church to Wiehle Avenue in Reston, Virginia.
 This phase includes five stations to the Silver Line, including four in Tysons Corner, Virginia.
-Phase 2 will continue 11 miles from Wiehle Avenue to eastern Loudoun County, Virginia.
-This phase will add six stations, including stops in Reston, Herndon, Dulles Airport, and Ashburn.
+Phase 2 continued 11 miles from Wiehle Avenue to eastern Loudoun County, Virginia.
+This phase added six stations, including stops in Reston, Herndon, Dulles Airport, and Ashburn.